 Before writing a prescription, doctors should be fully informed about their patient’s prescribing history and current medications.
 That’s just common sense.
 Unfortunately, this doesn’t happen more than 75% of the time.

 When used correctly and regularly, Prescription Drug Monitoring Programs (PDMPs) are an effective tool to prevent opioid addiction and accidental overdoses.
-These systems allow doctors to check their patient’s prescribing history before writing a prescription for a powerful drug that carries overdose risk, like an opioid, or for a potentially dangerous combination of medications, like an opioid co-prescribed with a benzodiazepine.
+These systems allow doctors to check their patient’s prescription history before writing a new or refill prescription for a powerful drug that carries overdose risk, like an opioid, or for a potentially dangerous combination of medications, like an opioid co-prescribed with a benzodiazepine.
 And crucially, if a PDMP check reveals that a patient may be struggling with a substance use disorder, that should result in a referral to treatment—not a termination of care.

 There’s good evidence that PDMPs work in states.
 Take New York, for example.
 In the first year that the state mandated the use of PDMPs in 2013, doctor shopping decreased by 75%, the number of opioid doses dispensed decreased by 10%, and the number of prescriptions for buprenorphine, a drug used to treat opioid addiction, increased by 15%.